-Michigan Tech’s ABET-accredited Engineering Degree Programs
+Michigan Tech’s ABET-accredited Engineering and Engineering Technology Degree Programs

 The following undergraduate engineering degree programs are accredited by the Engineering Accreditation Commission of ABET, www.abet.org.